fac-13/PaGiToNi/README.md

 -   [x]  Employ continuous intergration on your project with Travis or a similar tool (not currently passing..)

-Stretch goals still to complete
+Stretch goals still to complete 🙆‍
 ----------------------------------------------------------------------------------------------------------------
--   [ ]  Allow users to search via categories, countries etc.
+-   [ ]  Allow users to search via categories, countries, sources etc.
 -   [ ]  Allow users to scroll across pages to view more than the set amount of news articles